 Mikva Education for every Yid!
 Why and How?

-by Imanuel Ravad
+By Imanuel Ravad

 The Jewish People in our Holy- Land, today the only country in the world that life is threatened by nuclear annihilation.
-Most of the country's Yidden are not Torah observant.
-Most of the Diaspora communities do disintegrate for lack of proper Torah education, the subject of Mikva is far from their mind, they intermarry and assimilate to their country's culture and live in the shadow of Arab terror.
+Most of the country’s Yidden are not Torah observant.
+Most of the Diaspora communities disintegrate for lack of proper Torah education, hence the subject of Mikva is far from their mind, they intermarry and assimilate into their country's culture and live in the shadow of Arab terror.
 We cannot deny the connection between the problems.
 Our problem is not the Arabs!
 Since Ishmael did repent from his plan to murder his brother Yitzchak, and for thousands of years Yidden did live in Arab countries.
 Our daily morning prayers starts with the quote: "Rabi Yishmael says!"
 The Arabs today serve only as a whip with which G-d signals us to repent.

 Therefore, Ain-Braira, we have choice: aside from the duty of every Yid to support spreading of purity, all Mikva managements must, besides preparing a kosher Mikva for ritual purity immersion, also serve as a center for Mikva education for every Yid.
 Every Jewish mailbox, especially in the vicinity of the mikva, should occasionally receive educational material about the mikva, especially for those who do not yet observe the Mitzvah.

 Just as every commodity that we buy, between 10-30% of its cost went for its promotion, likewise, at least 10% of the payment for Mikva-immersion should be for Mikva Education and promotion expenses, especially for the residents Yidden of the city who needs this education or for Klal Yisrael.
 Instead that mikva-immersing payment today includes only the operating cost of the mikva and the price of the towel and soap.